 Atarazanas Food Market is not only the place where most chefs in town are buying their fresh ingredients from, but also an architectural gem of Malaga.
 The building that is home to the best food market in Malaga used to be an old shipyard back in the Nasrid occupation.
 Over time, it was transformed into a convent and closer to our century, a military hospital.
 Looking up when you enter the market you will notice the keyhole shaped giant door, which was once used for ships to be launched on the side.
 Back on the 15th century the sea used to reach all the way to the building.
 Notice the large arched windows with gorgeous stained glass.

 The market is very well organised, with three different sections: fruits and vegetables, fish and meat.
 Look out for the local seasonal products such as the chirimoya (November to January), the nispero (in May), the brevas (in June), the white asparagus (April to June) and the purple carrot (in December).
-Once you gazed at the beautiful produce that locals sell in the market, sit down at one of the bars in the meat section and order some local delicacies for lunch: boquerones en vinagre (anchovies marinated in vinegar, with garlic and parsley), prawns pil pil (prawns cooked in lots of garlic), berenjenas con miel (crispy aubergines with treacle), or local goats cheese made with “cabra malaguena” milk.
+Once you gazed at the beautiful produce that locals sell in the market, sit down at one of the bars in the meat section and order some local delicacies for lunch: boquerones en vinagre (anchovies marinated in vinegar, with garlic and parsley), friend anchovies, prawns pil pil (prawns cooked in lots of garlic), berenjenas con miel (crispy aubergines with treacle), or local goats cheese made with “cabra malaguena” milk.

 Keep in mind that the market is open from 8AM until 2-3PM.
 Arrive early for lunch as it can get pretty busy.